MSchwald/pvenergy/README.md

 ```

 ## Alternative access of the CLI
-You can also download this repository and access the CLI as follows (*recommended for LINUX/WSL2 only*):
+You can also download this repository and access the CLI directly (*recommended for LINUX/WSL2 only*), but you will have to train the models yourself before viewing the dashboard.
 * Ensure you have **Python 3.11** installed.
 * (*Optional but recommended*) Use a virtual environment via `python -m venv venv` and then `source venv/bin/activate` (Linux/macOS bash) or `.\venv\Scripts\activate.bat` (Windows).
 * Run `pip install -e .` in the root directory of this repository to install all dependencies.
 * From now on, you can run `pvenergy` together with one of the commands in the list below.
+Start either with `pvenergy train` or `pvenergy pipeline` to train models.

 ## Complete list of commands of the CLI
 * **`runserver`**: Opens the dashboard using Django's default development server to analyze the trained models in `data/models`; if further arguments get provided, they get directly passed to Django.
 Django's `runserver` is just for a convenient local presentation of a Django project before eventually deploying it on a public web server.